Olipear/Portfolio/src/pages/projects/project-1.md

       * An existing customer should be able to buy a footstool separately.

       * Customers should be comfortable buying the chair without seeing one in person.
+  - heading: Research & Discovery phase
+    intro: >
+      Now I had a clear idea of what needed to be done, I started by looking at what we had, and where it was failing.
+    standout: false
+    headerimage: /img/research.png
+    body: >-
       #### Previous product page